hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 [Convolutional Neural Networks for Visual Recognition (CS231n)][cs231n] that are relevant to our style transfer problem.
-If you’re even vaguely interested in what you're reading here, you should probably take this course. *It is outstanding*.
+If you’re even vaguely interested in what you're reading here, you should go take this course. *It is outstanding*.

 ### The image classification problem